Leonardo-Boss/suckless-site/dwm.suckless.org/patches/xkb.md

  * `xkb_layouts` array defines the text, which will appear on the bar according to current group if `showxkb` set to `TRUE`.

+There is new field in Rule struckture, by witch you can specify default xkb layout for window (see config.def.h for details).
+This could be useful with dmenu_run, but unfortunately for some reasons rules can't be applied to dmenu.

 Download
 --------